shdrn2402/Eight-week-SQL-challenge/Case Study #4-Data Bank/README.md

 - CTE `filled_daily_balances`:
   - Joins the generated date series with cumulative balances to fill missing dates with the last known balance.

-- CTE `set_initial_storage_volume`:
-  - Assigns an initial storage volume of 100 GB to all entries.

 - CTE `days_with_positive_balance_counting`:
   - Assigns a row number to count the number of consecutive days with a positive balance for each customer.